 Wondermondo includes in this category those cities or towns – and also parts of cities – which have been built and inhabited in the past but are abandoned now.

-The main impression created by an abandoned city is intimate.
-This is a mixed feeling of sadness, unclear anxiety ("my city will not be eternal either") and at the same time - inspiration by the abilities of our ancestors.
-Long ago, without the electricity, paper or different mechanisms they managed to create magnificent structures, which covered many square kilometres.
+The main impression created by abandoned cities is intimate.
+This is a mixed feeling of sadness, unclear anxiety ("my city will not be eternal either") and at the same time – inspiration by the abilities of our ancestors.
+Long ago, without electricity, paper, or different mechanisms they managed to create magnificent structures, which covered many square kilometers.

-But, in spite of their splendour and beauty, these cities were abandoned.
+But, in spite of their splendor and beauty, these cities were abandoned.